-UPDATED 4Jan2019: In the world of woodworking, biscuits are pre-made ovals of compressed hardwood that are used to create simple, strong joints between pieces of wood.
-The traditional approach is to use a special power tool to cut slots in both sides of pieces of wood being joined, swab some glue in the slots, insert one biscuit into each slot, then bring the wood together and clamp it tight.
-The thing is, there’s also a non-traditional way biscuits can be used to reinforce joints after they go together, not before That’s what you see in the photo here, and there are good reasons to build this way.
+UPDATED 4Jan2019 + video: In the world of woodworking, biscuits are pre-made ovals of compressed hardwood that are used to create simple, strong joints between pieces of wood.
+The traditional approach is to use a special power tool – called a biscuit joiner – to cut slots in both sides of pieces of wood being joined, swab some glue in the slots, insert one biscuit into each slot, then bring the wood together and clamp it tight.
+The thing is, there’s also a non-traditional way biscuits can be used to reinforce joints after they go together, not before.
+That’s what you see in the photo below, and there are good reasons to build this way.

-Click below to watch the video.
+Click below to watch a video that shows how all this works.
 It shows how the “plunged biscuit” approach is an advantage sometimes, and how you can make it happen in your own woodworking.
 I’ve also included a video transcript below the video window so you can follow and learn better.

 VIDEO TRANSCRIPT: 00:09 In this video, I want to show you a technique that I find pretty valuable.
 It’s not something I’ve seen used very often before, but I keep using it again and again and it’s quite helpful.